A A

 What to Wear

-- One of the most important things to wear is shoes with a rugged sole and good gripping tread, such as hiking shoes.
+– One of the most important things to wear is shoes with a rugged sole and good gripping tread, such as hiking shoes.
+A trail running trainer would also work.
 You’ll be trekking over very uneven surfaces (hardened lava) and a shoe with a firm or semi-firm sole will help you keep your balance.
-If you’ll be very close to the actual flow, a shoe with a good sole will protect your feet from the heat.
-I observed a few people wearing flip flops or fancy shoes and they had a very difficult time walking.
+I observed a few people wearing flip flops and dress/street shoes and they had a very difficult time walking.
 I wore my hiking shoes and I was so glad I did.
+Andy wore his Keens, which also worked fine because we did not get close enough to the lava activity to feel the heat.
+If you’ll be very close to the actual flow and/or walking over fresh lava, which we don’t advise, a hiking shoe with a good sole will protect your feet from the heat.

 - If you’ll be seeing the lava during day light hours then be sure to wear sunscreen and a hat or visor.
 Sunglasses are also helpful.